OJAX Quickstart#

 transformations.
 Since this combo is used by common

-JAX operations to handle PyTrees, ignore fields will easily get lost.
+JAX operations to handle PyTrees, ignored fields will easily get lost.
 Users

-should stick with auxiliary and children fields by default.
+should stick with auxiliary and children fields by default, or use alien

 For fields without explicit field type declaration, OTree infers the field type